quixio/quix-docs/docs/connect/kafka-to-apache-vxquery.md

 </div>
 </div>

-Quix helps you integrate Apache Kafka with Apache Airflow using pure Python.
+Quix helps you integrate Apache Kafka with Apache VXQuery using pure Python.

-Transform and pre-process data, with the new alternative to Confluent Kafka Connect, before loading it into a specific format, simplifying data lake house arthitectures, reducing storage and ownership costs and enabling data teams to achieve success for your business.
+Transform and pre-process data, with the new alternative to Confluent Kafka Connect, before loading it into a specific format, simplifying data lake house architecture, reducing storage and ownership costs and enabling data teams to achieve success for your business.

 ## Apache VXQuery

-UNRECOGNIZED TECH ALERT
+Apache VXQuery is an open-source, high-performance query processing engine built on top of the Apache AsterixDB platform.
+It provides users with a powerful tool for executing complex queries on large datasets with efficiency and speed.
+With its support for XQuery, a flexible and expressive query language for XML and JSON documents, Apache VXQuery enables developers to extract valuable insights from their data quickly and easily.
+This technology is a game-changer for organizations looking to harness the full potential of their data assets and make informed decisions based on real-time analysis.

 ## Integrations